PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ![img_098](./images/img_098.png)

-To the top there are four buttons to Run a Script, Run a Cell in a Script, Run a Cell in a Script snd Move onto the next Cell and to Run a Seclecgtion within the Script.
+To the top there are four buttons to Run a Script, Run a Cell in a Script, Run a Cell in a Script snd Move onto the next Cell and to Run a Selection within the Script.
 At first launch, there will be a dialog for Run options:

 ![img_099](./images/img_099.png)